 The beach is clean, less crowded, and scenic.
 It also hosts several beach resorts and hotels, restaurants, and bars for more enjoyment.

 The Swahili cuisine is a beautiful blend of different cultures that live along the Kenyan coast.
 It includes local, Arabic, European, and Indian influences.
 Trips to Mombasa are made all the better when you sample the local Swahili food.

 A typical Swahili dish consists of rice and various spices, like cloves and coriander.
 The rice is prepared with different ingredients such as fish, chicken, and beef to make the dish delicious.

-If you like trying local cuisines, visit a local restaurant in Mombasa or join this food tour for a remarkable food experience.
-Make sure you try pilau (spiced rice) or wali wa nazi (rice cooked in coconut milk).
+If you like trying local cuisines, make sure you try pilau (spiced rice) or wali wa nazi (rice cooked in coconut milk).